 Students are requested to be especially alert and careful in entering and leaving the school grounds.
-The maximum on-campus speed is 10 miles per hour.
+The maximum oncampus speed is 10 miles per hour.
 Employees, students, and visitors are expected to park in designated parking spaces only.
-Handicapped parking spaces are designated and are regulated by NC General Statutes.
+Handicapped parking spaces and fire lanes are designated and are regulated by NC General Statutes.
+Restricted use parking spaces include Wounder Warrior, Promise Scholar Faculty, and Dental Clinic spaces.
+Contact the Office of Safety and Security for information related to restricted use parking spaces.

 Vehicles parked in areas not designated for parking may be ticketed and/or towed at vehicle owner expense.
 CVCC will not be responsible for vehicles damaged while parked on the school premises, during towage, or while being stored.